The Yardbirds: After the Yardbirds (1968–1992)

 Relf and McCarty formed an acoustic rock band called Together and then Renaissance, which recorded two albums for Island Records over two years.
 McCarty formed the band Shoot in 1973.
 Relf, after producing albums for Medicine Head (with whom he also played bass) and Saturnalia, resurfaced in 1975 with a new quartet, Armageddon; a hybrid of heavy metal, hard rock and folk influences, which now included former Renaissance bandmate Louis Cennamo, drummer Bobby Caldwell (previously a member of Captain Beyond and Johnny Winter), and guitarist Martin Pugh (from Steamhammer, Rod Stewart's An Old Raincoat Won't Ever Let You Down, and most recently in 7th Order).
 They recorded one promising album before Relf died in an electrical accident in his home studio on 12 May 1976.
 In 1977, Illusion was formed, featuring a reunited lineup of the original Renaissance, including McCarty and Keith's sister Jane Relf.

-At the Marquee Club in London on 23 June 1983, McCarty, Dreja and Samwell-Smith reunited for a twentieth anniversary show as the Yardbirds, with singer John Fiddler (ex-Medicine Head) and guitarist John Knightsbridge, and Jeff Beck and Jimmy Page making guest appearances.
+At the Marquee Club in London on 23 June 1983, McCarty, Dreja, and Samwell-Smith reunited for a 20th anniversary show as the Yardbirds, with singer John Fiddler (ex-Medicine Head) and guitarist John Knightsbridge, Jeff Beck, and Jimmy Page making guest appearances.
 This show eventually led to a short-lived Yardbirds semi-reunion group called Box of Frogs, which occasionally included Beck and Page plus various friends (including Fiddler and Knightsbridge) with whom they had all recorded over the years.
-They recorded two albums for Epic, the self-titled Box of Frogs (1984) and Strange Land (1986).
+The group recorded two albums for Epic, the self-titled Box of Frogs (1984) and Strange Land (1986).

-McCarty was also part of the British Invasion All-Stars with members of Procol Harum, the Creation, the Nashville Teens, the Downliners Sect and the Pretty Things.
+McCarty was also part of the British Invasion All-Stars with members of Procol Harum, the Creation, the Nashville Teens, the Downliners Sect, and the Pretty Things.
 Phil May and Dick Taylor of the Pretty Things, together with McCarty, recorded two albums in Chicago as the Pretty Things–Yardbirds Blues BandThe Chicago Blues Tapes 1991 and Wine, Women, Whiskey, both produced by George Paulus.